Bartacus/BartacusBundle/docs/quickstart.rst

     typo3conf/ext/content
     +-- Classes
+    |   +-- Controller
+    |   |   +-- TextController.php
     |   +-- AcmeContent.php
     +-- Resources
-    |   +-- views
+        +-- views
-    |       +-- Text
+            +-- Text
-    |           +-- text.html.twig
+                +-- text.html.twig
-    +-- plugins
-        +-- class.tx_content_text.php

 As you can see, the important class in your extension is the ``AcmeContent.php``, which transforms your extension into a Symfony bundle.
-Obviously it uses the similar naming convention to Symfony, so take a vendor name and your extension name and camel case it together.
+Obviously it uses similar naming convention as Symfony, so take a vendor name and your extension name and camel case it together.
 Don't forget to add the ``AcmeContent`` class to your ``AppKernel``.